 She also described Hugh Hefner picking up the discarded dog poop as she and her fellow House Bunnies waited in his room to receive their allowance.

-Some Of The Bunnies Self-Medicate To Get Through The Day
+Some Of The Bunnies Self-Medicated To Get Through The Day

 Holly Madison entered the national spotlight thanks to the E! reality show The Girls Next Door.
-She was known as Hef's main girlfriend, but that position caused plenty of stress and despair, and she turned to drugs and alcohol to cope with being trapped in the Playboy Mansion.
+She was known as Hef's main girlfriend, but that position caused plenty of stress and despair.
+She turned to drugs and alcohol to cope with the challenges she encountered living in the Playboy Mansion.
 Madison candidly discussed her dark days in her book Down the Rabbit Hole: Curious Adventures and Cautionary Tales of a Former Playboy Bunny:

 "The depths of my own depression had led me down this very dark path, and there was no gleaming light, however distant, at the end of this tunnel.
 Maybe it was the pot and the alcohol, but drowning myself seemed a logical way to escape the ridiculous life I was leading."

-Bunnies Have To Adhere To A Strict Code Of Conduct
+Bunnies Had To Adhere To A Strict Code Of Conduct

-According to Melissa Howe, one of Playboy's Howe Twins, she and her fellow Bunnies are made to adhere to stringent house rules.
-Howe told the Daily Mirror:
+According to Carla Howe, one of Playboy's Howe Twins, she and her fellow Bunnies are made to adhere to stringent house rules.
+Of her time in the mansion, she said:

 Hugh Hefner Reportedly Used The Bunnies' Allowance To Control Them